Lejondary/gemini-piano-app/README.md

 # Gemini Piano App <!-- omit from toc -->

 <!-- PROJECT DESCRIPTION-->
-An application developed with Google's generative ai model, Gemini, to listen to music and transcribe it in real-time.
+An application developed with Google's generative ai model, Gemini, to recognize music and transcribe it in real-time.

 <!-- BADGES -->